 Sunway International Holdings Limited (the "Company") is a limited liability company incorporated in Bermuda and the issued shares of which are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-The registered office of the Company is located at Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda and its principal place of business is situated at 3/F, Mandarin Commercial House, 38 Morrison Hill Road, Wanchai, Hong Kong.
+The addresses of the registered office and principal place of business are disclosed in the corporate information section to the annual report.
 Its major shareholder is Wealthy Port Holdings Limited, a company incorporated in Hong Kong and ultimately controlled by Mr. Chim Sai Yau Oscar.

 The Company's principal activity is investment holding.
-The Group is principally engaged in manufacturing and trading of pre-stressed high strength concrete pile, ready-mixed concrete, autoclaved sand-lime bricks, aerated concrete products and eco-concrete products.
-The Group was also engaged in provision of financial services during the year ended 31 December 2020, for which the board of directors decided not to renew the money lenders license (the "License") upon expiration on 11 February 2020, that was discontinued accordingly.
+The Group is principally engaged in manufacturing and trading of pre-stressed high-strength concrete piles, ready-mixed concrete, autoclaved sand-lime bricks, aerated concrete products and eco-concrete products ("PHC piles and other products").